 - Total funding: $8.7M

-Construction is estimated to begin by early 2020 and is anticipated to last 18-24 months.
+Construction is estimated to begin in early 2020 and is anticipated to last 18-24 months.
 Please stay tuned for project updates!
-If you have general comments or questions regarding construction, please contact email@example.com.
+If you have general comments or questions regarding construction, please contact firstname.lastname@example.org.

 For frequently asked questions please refer to this page: Juniper St Transformation FAQ.